pala3232/shopping-list-test/README.md

 A minimal Flask webapp to manage a to-do list using SQLite.

+## System requirements
+- Python 3.12+
+- Docker (for containerization)
+- Jenkins (for CI/CD, Jenkinsfile pipeline included)

+## CI/CD Pipeline
+This project includes a Jenkinsfile pipeline for unit testing and building a Docker container.

 ## Features
 - Add, edit, delete, and list tasks
 - SQLite database (created automatically)